edm1/error-aware-demultiplexer/README.md

-Aware Illumina Demultiplexer (AID)
+Error Aware Demultiplexer (EAD)
 ===================

 Current version: v1.0.2

-AID is a probabilistic demultiplexer for Illumina BCL files.
+EAD is a probabilistic demultiplexer for Illumina BCL files.
 It works with:
 - single or dual-indexed reads
 - single or pair-end reads

+The demultiplexer has only been tested with MiSeq BCLs but theoretically should work for any Illumina platform.

 ## Setup